Skip to content

 Timeliness and punctuality

-Apart from the COVID-19 delays, the statistics have always been published as planned.
+The statistics have usually been published as planned.

 Read more about timeliness and punctuality